kjthorpe18/urlshortener/README.md

 - `/decode`: decodes a URL to its original form.
 For example, `http://short.est/fnIeFf` would decode to `https://example.com/hello/world`

-The application stores data in memory using an H2 database, and so data is not persisted between sessions.
-I.e. an encoded URL can only be decoded within the same session.
+The application stores data in memory, and so data is not persisted between sessions. i.e. an encoded URL can only be decoded within the same session.

 ### Configuration